severo/observable-to-standalone/rewrite_from_scratch/README.md

-# Method: rewrite from scratch
+# Method: Rewrite from scratch

 In this method, we copy/paste the cells to functions in your code, and refactor Observable specific features.